 (Transition) But there is a fourth reason that God’s Word is reliable:

-4. The living nature of the Bible affirms its reliability.
+4. The Divine nature of the Bible affirms its reliability.

 I like the way the Apostle Peter addresses this.
 In 1 Peter 1:23 he calls it, “The imperishable . . . living and enduring Word of God.”
 That means no foe can defeat it; no skeptic can subdue it; no assassin can silence it; and modernism cannot outwit it.
 And there is a reason for this: God’s Word is divine!
 Listen to Paul’s characterization of the Word in 1 Thessalonians 2:13,

 And then Hebrews 4:12 says this: “For the word of God is alive and active.
 Sharper than any double-edged sword.”
 What do you think Hebrews 4:12 wants us to understand when it says the Word of God is “alive”?
 The writer is telling us that God’s Word works for you!
 No matter what the case, his living Word is more than equal to the task!

 Think about it: Mankind constantly battles deadness.
 We face times of drought and leanness.
 Our innervations force us to confront loss and loneliness; disorder and confusion; pain and disease.
-But that’s okay!
-God’s Word is all life!
+But that’s okay, because God’s Word is divine!
 And it can bring life to hopeless situations!
-And I want to illustrate this by sharing the Parable of the Farmer in Mark 4:26—28.
+And I want to illustrate this by sharing the Parable of the Farmer in Mark 4.

 Parable of the Farmer

 (Example) Do you realize that farmers do not reap a harvest based solely upon their implementation of the laws of agriculture?
-While farmers must plow, plant, water, and prune something must transcend all their efforts before their harvest appears.
-Their harvest depends upon what I call, “The God Factor.”Let’s read Mark 4:26—28, and I’ll show you what I mean:
+While farmers must plow, plant, water, and prune something must transcend all their efforts before the harvest appears.
+The harvest depends upon what I call, “The God Factor.”Let’s read Mark 4:26—28, and I’ll show you what I mean:

 He [Jesus] also said, “This is what the kingdom of God is like.
 A man scatters seed on the ground.
 (27) Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.
 (28) All by itself the soil produces grain—first the stalk, then the head, then the full kernel in the head.